Help your practice in achieving MU attestation to

 - Training (4 hours): It’s required that the clinic’s staff attend the free webinars posted on our Resource Center.
 Once completed, an in-person training session and discussion are provided.

-MU Upgrade Service Offering
+Upgrade Service Offering

 - Includes everything listed in the MU Basic Package for 3 months.